Gallipolis, Ohio: Climate

 Gallipolis, like most of the state of Ohio, has a humid continental climate (Köppen Dfa) transitioning into the neighboring subtropical climate.
 The village experiences four distinct seasons, with hot, muggy summers, and cold, dry winters.
 The village is part of USDA Hardiness zone 6b.
 October is the driest month, with an average of 2.86 in of precipitation.

 Winters are cold, with an average January temperature of 34.3 F. Snowfall is generally very light, with a mean average snowfall of 10.9 in.
-The village does not experience by lake-effect snow, although the village's weather can be influenced by the Great Lakes and regional topography.
+The village does not experience lake-effect snow, although the village's weather can be influenced by the Great Lakes and regional topography.
 On average, there are 109 nights per year when the temperature drops to or below freezing, and only 14 days when the temperature fails to rise above freezing.
 Summers are hot and humid, with an average July temperature of 78.6 F. There are an average of 39 days per year with highs at or above 90 F.

 Precipitation is generally heavier from the late spring to early summer (May through July), and on average Gallipolis receives 40.3 in of precipitation annually; historically, annual precipitation has ranged from 27.28 in in 1987 to 53.91 in in 2004.
 Like many places in the Midwest, Gallipolis is subject to severe weather.
 During the spring and summer, severe thunderstorms may be accompanied by lightning, hail, flooding and tornadoes.
 Perhaps the most notable tornado event was the 1968 Wheelersburg tornado outbreak.

 Demographics

-The population in this rural village has declined since its peak in 1960.